OSINT Clinic: Co-designing AI-Augmented Collaborative OSINT Investigations for Vulnerability Assessment: Study 2: Using Generative AI Probes to Achieve Learning Goals for OSINT Investigation

 Participants used ChatGPT to gather information sources and tools relevant to their tasks, along with descriptions of how to use them effectively.
 P3 tried to obtain specific ``website links to look into data breach sources'' as he found broad directions for investigation unhelpful.
 Prompt structures varied, like role-playing as a cybersecurity student or asking for queries for techniques like Google dorking.
 P1 and P5 used creative approaches to bypass ChatGPT guardrails, such as asking it to suggest websites similar to those known for posting leaked passwords rather than directly requesting such information.

 Participants found ChatGPT to be particularly effective for discovering resources when they asked for specific tools.
 They could generate alternative options through follow-ups when the initial suggestions did not meet their needs.
 However, challenges were noted, particularly regarding the AI's outdated knowledge base, as it only contained information on tools up to January 2022.
 Furthermore, the tools suggested were not always available.
 P1 described the process of verifying each tool suggested by ChatGPT: ``You have to painstakingly copy and paste each one [tool] and research it yourself.''
-The need to manually verify AI's suggestions added to the complexity of using these tools effectively.

-A common suggestion for improvement was for ChatGPT to provide more contextual information on an OSINT tool, or as P6 explained: ``getting a comprehensible description/summary of the tool so I know what and how to use it in my work.''
-Participants wanted more clarity about the tool's data sources, whether tools had a paywall, as well as how to find specific details about their trustworthiness.
-However, they also noted that while ChatGPT's web browsing capabilities could cover a wide range of knowledge, the credibility of the sources provided was questionable and emphasized the need for careful cross-verification.
+Participants noted that while ChatGPT's web browsing capabilities could cover a wide range of knowledge, the credibility of the sources provided was questionable and emphasized the need for careful cross-verification.

 \paragraph{LG4: Develop and utilize standardized templates to systematically collect and organize information}

 Participants used ChatGPT to create comprehensive templates that could be applied in future investigations.
 P6 said, ``I specifically used ChatGPT to help construct a table so all the information could be organized and easy to read.''
 The process often involved iterative prompting, where participants refined their queries to add information like data sources and OSINT techniques.
 P2 and P6 mentioned that these details helped divide up work within the team.